-6 Tips For Mastering The New Siri Remote (2021) For the Apple TV | Know Your Mobile
+7 Tips For Mastering The Apple TV Siri Remote (2023 Guide)

 #3) Get To The Home Screen Quickly

 tvOS is a powerful operating system that runs on the Apple TV.
-It has tons of menus, and depending what app your are in, it can take a while to back out to the home screen using the back button.
-But with this trick you can return to the home screen from any app instantly.
+It has tons of menus, and depending on what app you are in, it can take a while to back out to the home screen using the back button.
+But with this trick, you can return to the home screen from any app instantly.

 Simply press and hold the back button (<) for three seconds and you’ll instantly be taken to the home screen no matter how deep in an app’s menus you are.